anishchandak7/anishchandak7/README.md

-- 👋 Hi, I’m @anishchandak7
+- 👋 Hi, I’m Anish Chandak, an IT professional with more than 2.5 years of experience.
-- 👀 I’m interested in Data related roles (Data Analyst, Data Engineer, Data Scientist, ML Engineer)
+- 👀 I’m currently looking for new opportunities in Data related roles (Data Analyst, Data Engineer, Data Scientist, ML Engineer)
-- 💞️ I’m looking to collaborate on Machine Learning Projects/Data Science Projects/Application Development
+- 💞️ I’m open to collaborate on Machine Learning Projects/Data Science Projects/Application Development
 - 📫 How to reach me, My LinkedIn - https://www.linkedin.com/in/anish-chandak/
                       My email - chandakanish7@gmail.com